-This apricot cake, upside-down style, is probably the best and easiest apricot recipe you could make.
-Definitely my favorite one!
+This upside-down apricot cake recipe is probably the best and easiest apricot cake recipe you can make.
+It's definitely my favorite!

-No kidding, I love this apricot cake so much I could easily eat it every week for a while.
-And it is so quick and easy to make that if it wasn't for all the other cakes I would like to try, I could really make this every week.
+No kidding.
+I love this apricot cake so much that I could easily eat it every week for a while.
+It is so quick and easy to make that if it weren't for all the other cakes I would like to try, I could really make this every week.

-It takes about 15 minutes to prepare everything, and the steps are so easy that even my 5-year-old daughter was able to make it almost on her own.
+Preparing everything takes about 15 minutes, and the steps are so easy that even my 5-year-old daughter could almost make it by herself.
+This apricot cake is great if you enjoy baking with your kids.

-This apricot cake is another old recipe I found in Silvia Jurcovan's Cookbook; I told you a bit more about her a few weeks ago in this post for the Greta Garbo Cake.
-Just like that one, this cake was spot-on, just perfect!
+This apricot cake is another vintage recipe I found in Silvia Jurcovan's Cookbook.
+I told you a bit more about her in this post about the Greta Garbo Cake a few weeks ago.
+Like that one, this cake was spot-on - just perfect!

 Butter and sugar layer

-- The halved apricots come on top of the sugar, and they will cook halfway in this butter-sugar mixture before you actually add the batter on top.
+The butter isn't mixed into the cake batter; you use it to coat the baking dish generously.
+The halved apricots are placed on top of the sugar, and they partially cook in the butter-sugar mixture before the batter is added on top.

 Apricot layer

-- The sugar and butter will have melted together by this time, forming a sweet and buttery sauce for the apricots.
+By this time, the sugar and butter will have melted together, forming a sweet and buttery sauce for the apricots.
+The fruit needs to cool for about 3 minutes before covering it with the batter.

 Batter layer

-- Be very careful when folding the egg yolks and the flour mixture into the egg whites; use a hand whisk and not an electric mixer for this purpose, and do it as gently and with as few movements as you can.
+Be careful when folding the egg yolks and flour mixture into the egg whites.
+Use a hand whisk, not an electric mixer, and fold gently with as few movements as possible.
+This will help the cake rise nicely.

-- After removing the apricot cake from the oven, let it stand for 5 to 10 minutes.
-Then run a butter knife around its edges to release it.
+After removing the apricot cake from the oven, let it cool for 5 to 10 minutes.
+Run a butter knife around the edges to loosen it.

 Equipment